Fef, Southwest Papua

-Fef (also known as Peef) a town in Tambrauw Regency, Southwest Papua, Indonesia.
+Fef (also known as Peef) a district in Tambrauw Regency, Southwest Papua, Indonesia.
 It is the capital of the Tambrauw Regency and the administrative center of the Tambrauw Regency.
 It had a population of 428 as of 2010 and 966 at the 2020 Census.

 Demography

 Population

 As of the 2010 census, the population of Fef was 428.

 Climate

 Fef has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.